 Board of Trustees

-The Board of Trustees is elected by the congregation to direct, monitor, and inspire the Fellowship through the careful establishment of congregational goals (ends) and broad written policies reflecting the Board’s values and perspectives about both the ends to be achieved and means to be avoided.
+The Board of Trustees is elected by the congregation to direct, monitor, and inspire the congregation through the careful establishment of congregational goals (ends) and broad written policies reflecting the Board’s values and perspectives about both the ends to be achieved and means to be avoided.

 The Board governs with an emphasis on: